- Admission Information

 Issues in particular that are considered: Key drivers, including topical events that influence environmental issues in the various countries; How environmental policy is made; Relationship of environmental policy vis-à-vis other policies (e.g., economic development); Specific environmental laws/regulations covering, e.g., air, waste, and water pollution; Remedies Enforcement.

 Economics of Natural Resources Investment & Finance

 The course deals with the basic concepts of financial evaluation topics and issues relevant to a lawyer’s participation in a project.
 Students are introduced to the concepts of the time value of money, spreadsheet analysis, discounted cash flow, internal rate of return, payback, and profitability measures.
 Students should obtain sufficient knowledge to prepare simple financial evaluation spreadsheets and to understand their usefulness in structuring and negotiating deals.
-Three semester hours.
+3 semester hours

 The regulation of production, conversion, transportation, distribution and pricing of fossil, hydroelectric, nuclear and other conventional sources of primary energy; the regulation of inexhaustible, renewable energy resources, including energy from the sun, wind, biomass, oceans, earth (geothermal), and rivers (low-head hydroelectric).
 Emphasis on new legislative and judicial development relating to coal, petroleum, natural gas, hydroelectric and nuclear sources, on related international environmental and taxation considerations, and administrative and common law responses to new technologies that use and disseminate power from sun, wind, biomass, ocean, geothermal, and river resources.
-Three semester hours.
+3 semester hours

 Environmental Ethics and Justice